Do I have to upload a PDF for KDP print?

 • Generate print-ready PDF + cover PNG, EPUB, and DOCX from the same project.

-• In hosted Senswriter, exports are subscriber-only: try the workflow first, then subscribe when ready to generate publish files.
+• In hosted Senswriter, exports are subscriber-only: try the workflow first, then subscribe when you are ready to generate publish files.

-• AI Assist is optional BYOK (you add your own API key only if you want AI help).
+• AI Assist is optional BYOK, so you only add your own API key if you want it.

-• Always run exported print files through KDP Print Previewer before final upload.
+• You still run the final print file through KDP Print Previewer before upload.

-If your interior uses bleed, yes: upload PDF for manuscript content.
+If your interior uses bleed, yes: upload a PDF for the manuscript.
 Without bleed, KDP may accept other formats and convert them.

 Wrong setup order, wrong bleed selection, or inside margin values that do not match page count are common causes.